Ready to adopt? Discover the 18 best medium-sized family dog breeds

 They groom themselves, are easily housebroken, and hardly smell.

-Chow Chows also make great companions for walks around the block due to their calmness.
+Chow Chows also make great companions for walks around the block, thanks to their calm demeanor.
 The dogs weigh around 45-70 pounds.

 The Portuguese Water Dog excels in sports such as tracking, agility, and dock diving.